Depth charge: History

+Depth charges

+Mark VII

 The Royal Navy Type D depth charge was designated the "Mark VII" in 1939.
 Initial sinking speed was 7 ft/s with a terminal velocity of 9.9 ft/s at a depth of 250 ft if rolled off the stern, or upon water contact from a depth charge thrower.
 Cast iron weights of 150 lb were attached to the Mark VII at the end of 1940 to increase sinking velocity to 16.8 ft/s.
 New hydrostatic pistols increased the maximum detonation depth to 900 ft.
 The Mark VII's 290 lb amatol charge was estimated to be capable of splitting a 7/8 inch submarine pressure hull at a distance of 20 ft, and forcing the submarine to surface at twice that.
 The change of explosive to Torpex (or Minol) at the end of 1942 was estimated to increase those distances to 26 and 52 ft.

+Mark X

 The British Mark X depth charge weighed 3000 lb and was launched from the 21 in torpedo tubes of older destroyers to achieve a sinking velocity of 21 ft/s.
 The launching ship needed to clear the area at 11 knots to avoid damage, and the charge was seldom used.
 Only 32 were actually fired, and they were known to be troublesome.

+US Mk 9

 The teardrop-shaped United States Mark 9 depth charge entered service in the spring of 1943.
 The charge was 200 lb of Torpex with a sinking speed of 14.4 ft/s and depth settings of up to 600 ft.
 Later versions increased depth to 1000 ft and sinking speed to 22.7 ft/s with increased weight and improved streamlining.